Surrey Hills Qigong Home2025-06-08T17:12:43+00:00

 No. Qigong is about practice, not belief.
 You don’t need to subscribe to any tradition.
 It meets you where you are – no dogma, no pressure.

-I’ve been studying for five years and am a 300-hour certified Qigong instructor.
+I’ve been studying for over five years and am a 300-hour certified Qigong instructor.
 I’ve trained in traditional and modern approaches to movement, breathwork and energy awareness by some great teachers including my mentor Mimi Kuo-Deemer, John Munro of Long White Cloud Qigong.
-I’ve also read widely and attended numerous courses and workshops led by Kenneth Cohen, Stephanie Nosco, Marisa Cranfill, Matthew Cohen and Lee Holden.
+I’ve also read widely and attended numerous courses and workshops led by Kenneth Cohen, Stephanie Nosco, Lindsey Wei, Marisa Cranfill, Matthew Cohen and Lee Holden.

 I also bring lived experience.
 This is a practice I return to daily and teaching what I know works, especially for busy ‘women of a certain age’- like me 😊